ezsystems/commerce-documentation/docs/guide/price_engine/price_engine_api/price_engine_services/chainpriceservice/price_providers/localpriceprovider.md

 Scaled prices must be stored in the catalog element in a correct format, see [ScaledPriceServiceInterface](../../ez5scaledpriceservice.md#scaledpriceserviceinterface).
 This is the task of `CatalogFactory`.

-Scaled prices can set up in the Back Office:
+You can set up the scaled prices in the Back Office:

 ![](../../../../../img/price_engine_3.png)